happner/happner/docs/modules.md

 bower install
 ```

-Looking further you see that the 'hello' module also has an `app/` directory with the following:
+Looking further you see that the imaginary 'hello' module also has an `app/` directory with the following:

 __In file__ `node_modules/hello/app/index.html`
 ```html